 Have you been charged with a sex crime in Columbus, OH?
 If so, you have rights.
-Call Koenig & Owen at (614) 454-5010 to protect your future.
-Our Columbus sex crimes attorneys have decades of experience handling these challenging cases and getting positive outcomes for our clients.
+Call the Law Office of James D. Owen, LLC at (614) 547-5757 to protect your future.
+Our Columbus sex crimes attorney has decades of experience handling these challenging cases and getting positive outcomes for our clients.
 Contact our Columbus law firm today to schedule your free case consultation.

 - 1 How Will a Criminal Defense Lawyer Help Me If I’m Facing Sex Crime Charges in Columbus?